transparency-dev/trillian-tessera/docs/design/philosophy.md

 1. Support non-single-domain/non-transactional storage implementations, and
 2. Refactor storage internals to improve performance.

-With Trillian Tessera, we are learning from these mistakes, and acknowledging that:
+With Tessera, we are learning from these mistakes, and acknowledging that:

 1. The different storage implementations we are building now, and those which will come in the future, have their own unique properties which stem from the infrastructure they're built upon - e.g. _some_ infrastructure offers